VerifyTests/Verify.MassTransit/readme.md

 <sup><a href='/src/Tests/ConsumerTest.cs#L44-L70' title='Snippet source file'>snippet source</a> | <a href='#snippet-consumertestverify' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-The above will result in the following snapshot file.
+The above will result in the following snapshot file that will need to be [accepted](https://github.com/VerifyTests/Verify#snapshot-management).

 <!-- snippet: ConsumerTest.Run.verified.txt -->
 <a id='snippet-ConsumerTest.Run.verified.txt'></a>